-After the 2020 election, Senate President Karen Fann and then-Arizona Sen. Eddie Farnsworth issued subpoenas to Maricopa County for the 2.1 million ballots cast in the county as well as election machines and other materials.
-Those subpoenas were updated in January by Fann and state Sen. Warren Petersen, who replaced Farnsworth as chair of the Judiciary Committee.
-County officials argued that turning over the ballots would violate state law, but in late February a judge required the County to turn them over, leading to confusion when the Senate did not have a place lined up to safely store them.
+After the 2020 election, Senate President Karen Fann and then-Arizona state Senator Eddie Farnsworth issued subpoenas to Maricopa County for 2.1 million ballots cast in the county as well as election machines and other materials.
+County officials argued that turning over the ballots would violate state law, but in late February a judge required the County to turn the election materials over.

-On March 31, 2021, the Arizona Senate Republican caucus hired four firms to examine the ballots in Maricopa County in the races for President and for the United States Senate, with the Florida-based company called Cyber Ninjas being the lead firm.
+On March 31, 2021, the Arizona Senate Republican caucus hired four firms to examine the ballots in Maricopa County in the races for President and for the United States Senate, with Cyber Ninjas being the lead firm.
 The founder of Cyber Ninjas, Doug Logan, is a known conspiracy theorist who supported the “Stop the Steal” movement.

-At the end of July 2021, the Cyber Ninjas vacated the Arizona State Fairgrounds in Phoenix, where they were attempting to count nearly 2.1 million ballots, according to county election officials.
-On August 16, 2021, Arizona Senate President Karen Fann tweeted "Confirming audit companies are preparing the draft report to present to the senate team.
+At the end of July 2021, the Cyber Ninjas vacated the Arizona State Fairgrounds in Phoenix, where they were attempting to count nearly 2.1 million ballots.
+On August 16, 2021, Fann tweeted "Confirming audit companies are preparing the draft report to present to the senate team.
 Senate team will then review for accuracy and clarity for final report which will be released publicly," Source Source

 CEO Doug Logan is a prominent Trump supporter and proponent of the lie that there was fraud in the 2020 election.